FiloSottile/age/README.md

 ## Installation

-On macOS, you can use Homebrew:
+On macOS or Linux, you can use Homebrew:

 ```
 brew tap filippo.io/age https://filippo.io/age